 Virtual Facilitation Pro Tips

-Are you losing learners because you are going too fast, and they cannot follow you?
-Or maybe you are doing a great job, but don’t realize that a few of your participants are feeling lost and getting frustrated.
+Are you losing learners because you are going too fast and they cannot follow you?
+Or maybe you are doing a great job but don’t realize that a few of your participants are feeling lost and getting frustrated.
 There is no judgment here!
 This is a great check-in to see if you follow these virtual facilitation best practices and pro tips.
-Plus, whether you are a virtual facilitation with a lot of experience, or new, this checklist will help.
+Plus, whether you are a virtual facilitator with a lot of experience or new, this checklist will help.

 Facilitator Check-in Checklist